Fluid Dynamics#

 e.
 Moving#

 We’ll now move on to getting the fluid to move.
-This will be a function called, surprise, Move(n,obstacle)
+This will be a function called, surprise, move(n,obstacle).
+But first we need two helper functions:

-bounce the velocities - that is every velocity where the obstacle is gets reversed
+bounce(n,obstacle)bounce the velocities – that is, every velocity where the obstacle is gets reversed

 Assume periodic boundary conditions here

-🦉 Implement Bounce(n,obstacle) -> nout
+🦉 Implement bounce(n,obstacle) -> nout

-🦉 Implement MoveDensity(n) -> n
+🦉 Implement move_density(n) -> n

 Move all your densities in the direction of the velocity (hint the velocity tells you where to move it)